 The world is connected electronically.
-Millions of messages are transmitted and received constantly, providing a flow of information and entertainment via radio, television, cable, satellite and broadband.
-Guiding students to craft their messages for an audience is our mission in the SJMC Electronic Media Sequence.
+Millions of messages are transmitted and received constantly, providing a flow of information and entertainment via radio, television, cable, satellite, and streaming.
+Guiding students to craft their messages for an audience is our mission in the SJMC Electronic Media program.
 Faculty bring to the classroom not only strong academic credentials but also many years of experience as professional communicators.

 Working in electronic media is a hands-on experience.
 Often it’s live.
 It’s now.
 Students put into practice what they learn, and they instantly see the results of their efforts.
-KTSW-FM gives students an opportunity to be on-air hosts and to serve in management positions.
-Bobcat Update is a live television news program requiring writing, videography and editing skills.
+KTSW-FM 89.9 gives students an opportunity to be on-air hosts and to serve in management positions.
+Bobcat Update – created under deadline -- is a television news program requiring writing, videography and editing skills.
 All students in the Electronic Media Sequence assemble a portfolio that consists of solid writing as well as audio and video samples.
 Graduates can enter the work world as reporters, producers and behind-the-scenes decision makers, just to name a few of the many options available.

-Among the alumni are news directors, a BET network vice president, a CNN correspondent, radio program directors, the Spurs video production crew, talk show hosts, web editors, news anchors and reporters.
+Among the alumni are news directors, a CNN correspondent, radio program directors, the Spurs video production crew, talk show hosts, web editors, news anchors, podcasters, producers, photographers, reporters.
 Other former students have joined the ranks of the corporate world, earned law degrees or become educators.

 If you’re a fan of ESPN or Netflix, if you watch your favorite shows on TV or a tablet, if you want a career telling stories using audio or video, then the SJMC Electronic Media Sequence can offer you insights on what makes it all possible.

 MC Core (9 hours):